yunes-0840/Craftus-Redesigned/README.md

 * All people who worked on the libraries Craftus is depending on(see the dependencies folder)

 # Todo
--*Replace Smea generation with old Craftus generation.*
+-*Replace Smea generation with old Craftus generation*

--*Add entities such as grass, flowers and a torch.*
+-*Add entities such as grass, flowers and a torch*

--*Add lighting.*
+-*Add lighting*

 -*Add sound effects*